Start by cleaning a shovel with water only.

 2) Dig a hole 6” (15 cm) deep.
 This is the default depth for a soil sample, and is where most of the roots of flowers and vegetables live.
-If you are in a no-till situation, like an orchard, dig a 3” (8 cm) deep hole and be sure to let your testing lab know the depth of the soil sample.
+If you are in a no-till situation, like an orchard, dig a 6” (8 cm) deep hole as well.

 3) Using the shovel, slice a thin layer of soil from the side of the hole, from the top of the hole to the bottom of the hole.

 4) Put an even section of this soil slice into a clean glass bowl.
 Stir it up with a clean stainless steel spoon.
 Avoid touching the soil with your fingers.

 5) Take 2 cups (500 mL) of this mixture, and put it in a plastic bag.
 If it is really, really wet, you can let it air dry, but don’t put it in the oven.
 Label the bag with your name, your email address and the name of the sample (for example, “Veg Garden”).